 2. developing processes and capacities for building power requisite to win on justice issues at the national level

-Read the founding statement of the IOI Working Table, and a brief history of IOI activities and accomplishments.
+Read the founding statement of the IOI Working Table, and a brief history of early IOI activities and accomplishments.

 Check out the IOI Gold Standard to advance congregation based organizing within your faith body.

 The IOI is working to equip and encourage denominational leadership teams in the task of deepening the institutional and

 • To be more powerfully engaged in public life for the sake of justice and on behalf of all that God is creating

 • To strengthen clergy and lay leadership for congregational ministry